5134 Centralized User Support Specialist

 Experience: One year of experience installing and supporting a wide range of microcomputer hardware, peripherals, and software is required.
-Experience in web page design and development is required.
 Supervisory experience is preferred.
 Work experience in a higher education environment is preferred.
 Experience working in a help desk or customer service environment is preferred.

 Skills: Excellent technical aptitude in the areas of microcomputers and related peripherals is required.
 A basic understanding of network topologies, file server administration, microcomputer-based application software, and computer-related diagnostic techniques is required.
 Effective verbal and written communication and customer services skills are required.
-Must be able to maintain confidentiality in regard to information processed, stored, or accessed by the systems.
+The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
 The ability to perform in a problem-solving capacity including the evaluation of crisis and emergency situations is required.
 Demonstrated supervisory ability is required.
 The ability to operate and troubleshoot multi-media presentation systems and other classroom-related equipment is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES